fima-unima/mathematicalFinance/README.md

 # mathematicalFinance
 Sample solutions of the programming exercises associated to the course "Mathematical Finance".
+You find all the exercises in the file programmingExercises.pdf.